Riddz04/ai-podcast/README.md

 # AI‑Podcast 🎙️

-A Next.js‑based AI‑powered podcast builder that generates podcast episodes from given prompts, powered by OpenAI and TTS.
+A Next.js‑based AI‑powered podcast builder that generates podcast episodes from given prompts using Novita, Elevenlabs and Together APIs.

 ---